Medicare FFS Jurisdiction Error Rate Contribution Data

 - Improper payment rate and

-To calculate these scores, each jurisdiction was given a ranking of 1-5 based on their performance on these variables, as shown in the charts below.
-Two improper payment rate scales are used to reflect the difference in improper payment rate ranges for the various types of MACs.
-Home Health/Hospice and DME MACs utilize one scale, while A/B MACs are scored using a different scale, as noted below.
+To calculate these scores, each jurisdiction was given a ranking of 1-5 based on its performance on these variables, as shown in the charts below.

 The jurisdiction scores for the two variables (improper payment rate and share of improper payments) are multiplied together to develop an Error Rate Contribution Score.